image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 • Season: combine your seasoning and season chicken well on all sides.

-• Sear: this step is optional is a new one here.
+• Sear: this step is optional and it’s a new one here.
 I don’t always sear my chicken but I decided to add it to this recipe because it adds such nice color.
 If you’re in a hurry, you can simply throw everything in like we’ve done in the past.

 • Deglaze: add your broth to the hot pan and scrape to remove any browned bits from the bottom of the pot.